Where to Discuss?

 Cubic: G13:G25

-Now we can tabulate the residual using the following formulas:
+Then we can compute residuals, like a true spreadsheet warrior, using the following formulas:

 Linear: